3533+Q7 Hanson, MA, USA

 Features

-This retired cranberry bog sits between Maquan Pond and Indian Head Pond.
+A retired cranberry bog, now returning to its natural state, the Alton Smith Reserve sits between Maquan Pond and Indian Head Pond.
 Just up the road is Camp Kiwanee, a former scout camp now owned by the Town of Hanson.
+Right next door are Sleeper Conservation Area (Hanson) and the J.J.
+Shepherd Memorial Forest (Pembroke).

 To travel between the North River watershed and the Taunton River watershed, the Mattakeeset followed a trail that extended from today’s Indian Head Pond (adjacent to this property) to Crooker Place and today’s Indian Crossway Conservation Area, through the great Cedar Swamp (today’s Burrage Pond Wildlife Management Area), through today’s Smith-Nawazelski Conservation Area (Elm Street, Hanson) to East Bridgewater and the Taunton River watershed.